kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 ```

 This prompt is the same as before, except that the arrow turns red if the previous command exits with an error code.
-This might look quite complicated with all this special zsh prompt syntax, but it's just a couple of if-else statements.
-Where if the exit code of the last command is non-zero, then it outputs the arrows in red, otherwise they output as normal.
+This might look quite complicated with all this special zsh prompt syntax, but it's actually just a couple of if-else statements.
+Where if the exit code of the last command is non-zero, then it outputs the arrow with red highlighting, otherwise they output as normal.

-So to use this I need replace my existing prompt setting with this one:
+So to use this I need replace my existing prompt setting with this one, so let's do that now:

 ```
 copy